schuam/docker_archlinux_ansible/README.md

 /etc/pacman.conf file of the official image a little bit, in order to be able to test a German locale setup.

-So far id does not support systemd, but I might add that in the future.
+So far it does not support systemd, but I might add that in the future.

 You can find the
 [image on dockerhub](https://hub.docker.com/r/schuam/docker\_archlinux\_ansible).